SipaaKernel-Project/SipaaKernelV4/README.md

 This version of SipaaKernel is in a pre-alpha state.

 Yes, it is running on real hardware, but DON'T USE IT AS YOUR MAIN OS, unless you want your PC to be a useless expensive box.

+## Requeriments

+You need the COSMOS DevKit
+Visual Studio 2022